dart-lang/pana/test/goldens/end2end/url_launcher-6.3.1.json_report.md

 **WASM-ready:** This package is compatible with runtime `wasm`.
 See https://dart.dev/web/wasm for details.

-**Note:** This iOS or macOS plugin does not support the Swift Package Manager, resulting in a partial score.
+**Swift PM-ready:** This iOS or macOS plugin supports the Swift Package Manager.
 See https://docs.flutter.dev/to/spm for details.

 ## 50/50 Pass static analysis